floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 # hidden-gems-movies

 A mini-project exploring movies of the MovieLens dataset that have high ratings but low popularity.
 Completed as part of the Python for Data Science MOOC on edx.
+My blog post on this project is here: http://www.xinrucheng.net/project-exploring-hidden-gems-movies/

 Main tools used:
 ##### Python, Pandas, NumPy, Matplotlib, JupyterNotebook